tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/对象/删除对象/删除单个对象_intl_en.md

-## Use Cases
+## Overview

 COS supports deleting one or multiple objects directly.
 To delete one object, you only need to provide its object key and call an API request to delete it.

 ## Directions

-### Via the COS Console
+### Using COS console

-You can delete an object in the COS Console.
+Delete an object in the COS console.
 For more information, see [Deleting an Object](https://intl.cloud.tencent.com/document/product/436/13323) in Console Guide.

-### Via REST API
+### Using REST API

-You can use the REST API directly to initiate a single object deleting request.
+Use the REST API to initiate a single object deleting request.
 For more information, see [DELETE Object](https://intl.cloud.tencent.com/document/product/436/7743).

-### Via the SDK
+### Using SDKs

-You can directly call the single object deleting method in the SDK.
+Directly call the single object deleting method in the SDK.
 For more information, see the SDK documentation for the corresponding programming language below:

 - [SDK for Android](https://intl.cloud.tencent.com/document/product/436/37677#.E5.88.A0.E9.99.A4.E5.8D.95.E4.B8.AA.E5.AF.B9.E8.B1.A1)
 - [SDK for C](https://intl.cloud.tencent.com/document/product/436/31518#.E5.88.A0.E9.99.A4.E5.8D.95.E4.B8.AA.E5.AF.B9.E8.B1.A1)